 PAS 13 is the code of practice for safety barrier installation and testing.
 It was created by the British Standards Institution in conjunction with a steering group of blue-chip companies and the Health and Safety Executive.
 A-SAFE was the technical author and sponsor of the paper.

-It was designed to help people apply the correct configuration of safety barriers on site as well as standardising the guidelines around testing safety barriers.
+It was designed to help people apply the correct configuration of safety barriers on site as well as standardizing the guidelines around testing safety barriers.
 The impact ratings of PAS 13-compliant products can be trusted as they must meet specific criteria.

 All A-SAFE safety barriers and bollards are PAS 13 compliant, meaning you can trust them to protect your staff, machinery and infrastructure from unwanted impacts.